 - Starting IP Address: Enter the starting IP address for the DHCP server's IP assignment.
-Because the default IP address for the Router is 192.168.1.1, the default Start IP Address is 192.168.1.2, and the Start IP Address must be 192.168.1.2 or greater, but smaller than 192.168.1.254. - IP Pool Count: The max user pool size. - Lease Time: The length of time for the IP lease.
+Because the default IP address for the Router is 192.168.1.1, the default Start IP Address is 192.168.1.100, and the Start IP Address must be 192.168.1.100 or greater, but smaller than 192.168.1.254. - IP Pool Count: The max user pool size. - Lease Time: The length of time for the IP lease.
 After the dynamic IP address has expired, the user will be automatically assigned a new dynamic IP address.
-The default is 259200 seconds.
+The default is 259200 seconds. - Physical Ports: If a physical port is unchecked, the client connected to that port will not be able to obtain IP address automatically although the DHCP function is enabled.
+All the ports are checked by default.